tam17aki/deep_divergence_practice/clustering/README.md

-## Python code to reproduce experimental results of clustering
+## Python code to reproduce experimental results of distributional clustering

 This directory corresponds to the Section 5.1.